swiss-ai-center/cml-kubernetes-github-actions-runner-minimal-reproducible-example/README.md

 3. The runner executes the workflow
 4. The workflow runs successfully

-### Notes

-We were able to use CML succesfully with the same setup a year ago.
-Then, suddenly, the workflows stopped working.
-We are unable to find the cause of the issue.

 ### Elements that were tested

 Other then the elements mentioned in the related issue, the following elements